Mariya Dolina: World War II

 In July 1941, she started her military service.
 She initially flew the Polikarpov Po-2, liaising with infantry units.
 Later she became a crew member of a Petlyakov Pe-2 twin-engine, medium-range bomber, in the 587th Dive Bomber Regiment.

 Dolina, who admitted to being restless, nevertheless became a deputy squadron commander in her unit, which was later re-designated as the 125th “M.M.
 Raskova” Borisov Guards Dive Bomber Regiment.

 On 2 June 1943, Dolina's aircraft was hit by enemy anti-aircraft artillery over Kuban prior to reaching her target, disabling an engine and causing a fire.
 Dolina's fighter escort had disappeared while pursuing enemy fighters, yet she continued flying and made the scheduled bomb-drop.
 On the way back, with no fighter escort, her flight was attacked by six German fighters (two Fw 190s and four Bf 109s).
 Dolina's tail gunner shot down one Fw 190 and one Bf 109.
 Altogether, Mariya flew seventy-two missions bombing enemy ammunition depots, strongholds, tanks, artillery batteries, rail and water transports, and supporting Soviet ground troops.

 Postwar life

 After the war, Dolina continued to serve in the Soviet Air Force as deputy squadron commander of a bomber aviation regiment.
 She lived in the city of Šiauliai (now Lithuania) and then in Riga (now Latvia) where she worked in the Latvian Communist Party Central Committee until 1975.
 She was married twice, both times to former Soviet Air Forces mechanics.
 After her first husband died in 1972, she married another from her former regiment.
+She had two sons.

 On the 50th Anniversary of the end of World War II, Dolina was promoted to the rank of major by Ukrainian President Leonid Kuchma.
 Many other secondary schools and pioneer detachments were named after her.

-Dolina lived in Kiev from 1983 until her death on 3 March 2010 at the age of 87 and participated in the 2009 celebrations of Victory Day.
+Dolina lived in Kyiv from 1983 until her death on 3 March 2010 at the age of 87 and participated in the 2009 celebrations of Victory Day.
+Since 1991 Kyiv is the capital of Ukraine, following Ukrainian independence.
+The independence of Ukraine was lambasted by Dolina in a 1998 interview when she named the dissolution of the Soviet Union "The collapse of our country was a terrible event."